List of Panasonic camcorders: HDC-HS300, HDC-SD300, HDC-TM300 (2009)

 The HDC-HS300 improve the HDC-SD100/HDC-HS100 in two major aspects.
 Following complaints about the noise from the smaller sensors in low light, this model uses larger sensors, though not quite as large as the HDC-DX1 and SD1's sensors.
-They, are only slightly smaller at 1/4.1 inch (mixture of fractions and decimal by Panasonic).
+They are only slightly smaller at 1/4.1 inch (mixture of fractions and decimal by Panasonic).
 They have a slightly noticeable worse noise performance compared to the DX1 and SD1 but much better than the 1/6 inch 3CCD sensor camcorders.
 The sensors are also 3 megapixels each (previously 0.5 megapixels) and consequently using pixel shift technology is not necessary anymore to achieve high definition images.
 The camera features vastly improved resolution when used to take still pictures (up to 10.6 megapixels).
 The optical image stabiliser has been improved and now features two modes of operation for video mode and four for still photo mode.

 A special Digital Cinema mode allows shooting progressive-scan video at film-like rates—25p or 24p, depending on region.
 Video shot in progressive mode is recorded in interlaced container by using either progressive segmented frame technique for 25p mode or 2-3 pulldown for 24p mode.

 Progressive mode is mentioned in neither the camera specification nor the operating manual.

-The HDC-HS300 features a 120GB hard disc drive for storage.
-There was also a 240GB HDD version, the HDC-HS350.
-The HDC-TM300 is a new departure and features a built-in 32GB of Flash memory instead of a hard disc drive (The 'TM' in the model number stands for 'Twin Memory' as this model takes FLASH memory cards as well).
+The HDC-HS300 features a 120 GB hard disc drive for storage.
+There was also a 240 GB HDD version, the HDC-HS350.
+The HDC-TM300 is a new departure and features a built-in 32 GB of Flash memory instead of a hard disc drive (The 'TM' in the model number stands for 'Twin Memory' as this model takes FLASH memory cards as well).
 This model has been slightly restyled compared with its stable mate.

 The HDC-SD300 records video to a SD FLASH card only.
 It had fairly limited distribution as it only existed as a European model (HDC-SD300EG).

 The 5 microphones used to pick up the 5.1 surround sound have also been revised, and the new model features better (though nowhere near perfect) directivity of the recorded sound.

 Each camcorder also features an accessory shoe.
 It is built in on the HDC-HS300 but is an attachable accessory on the HDC-TM300.

-HDC-HS200, HDC-SD200
+HDC-HS200, HDC-SD200 (2009)

 These are lower cost versions of the HDC-HS300 and HDC-TM300 respectively.
 The former has a smaller hard disc drive of 80 Gb, but the viewfinder and accessory shoe have been removed.
 The latter does not have any built in memory, viewfinder or accessory shoe.